AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/email-modules.md

  </tbody>
 </table>

-For more information about iterators, see [Iterator module in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/iterator-module.md).
+For more information about iterators, see [Iterator module](/help/workfront-fusion/references/modules/iterator-module.md).